School Counseling, M.S. Educator Preparation Program

 Admission to the program is based upon the following criteria:

-- Connecticut State Department of Education's special education requirement: This requirement is a course that is offered at many colleges and universities in Connecticut (at SCSU this is SED 481 or 482).
+- The Connecticut State Department of Education's special education requirement, which is a course that reviews all types of educational disorders as specified in federal and state statues, as well as the requirements for mainstreaming children with disabilities.
+This requirement is a course that is offered at many colleges and universities in Connecticut (at SCSU this is SED 481 or 482).
 A list of those courses is available at the CT State Department of Education's website.
+You may take this course at any accredited college or university.)
 You may apply even though you have not completed this final course requirement.
-Many students opt to take this course in the summer prior to beginning their school counseling program.
-You will be given conditional acceptance until the requirement is met.
+If you are accepted, you must complete this course prior to beginning your graduate studies.
+Many students opt to take this course in the summer prior to beginning their school psychology program.
+You will be given conditional acceptance until this requirement is met.

-- Praxis Core: The School of Education requires that all applicants to this certification program take the Praxis® Core Academic Skills Test for Educators, an essential skills test which is administered by Educational Testing Service.
+- The State of CT requires that all applicants to this certification program take the Praxis® Core Academic Skills Test for Educators, an essential skills test which is administered by Educational Testing Service.
 Students who have already achieved high scores on ANY of the following tests may be able to waive taking the Praxis® Core exam: Scholastic Aptitude Test (SAT), Graduate Record Exam (GRE), American College Testing (ACT), or the Prueba de Aptitud Academica (PAA/ESLAT/TOEFL).
+The scores necessary for waiving the Praxis® Core exam based on these tests are also listed on the State Department of Education website.
 To waive the Praxis® Core test requirement, first check to see that you have achieved the necessary score; then please consult the School of Education’s Admission Requirements web page for information related to Praxis® Core waivers.

 Program Sequence-60 Credits